drart/teensytutorials/readme.md

 Sensors to Sine Waves
 =====================

 1. Start by using the GUI tool to create the following diagram.
+This diagram connects a different sine wave generator to the left and right channels of the teensy audio shield.
+The SGTL5000 is the control chip for the audio shield, we will issues some commands to it in order to turn the audio on for our finished sketch.

 ![alt text](sinewavegui.png "Layout of sinewave to i2s connections")

+2. Click the EXPORT button on the top of the page.
+Copy the resulting the code and paste it into a new sketch in Teensyduino.

+It will generate some code like the following.
+You will find some small differences in the comments depending on the positions of the objects in your sketch.

     #include <Audio.h>
     #include <Wire.h>